Sign up to our Newsletter

 Is the Upcoming LSAT Expected to Be More Difficult?

-The forthcoming LSAT is not expected to be more difficult.
+The upcoming LSAT is not expected to be more difficult.
 Rather, it is designed to reflect the skills and experiences needed for success in law school and modern legal practice.

-The removal of the experimental section eliminates the uncertainty that test-takers previously faced.
+The removal of the logic games section eliminates the uncertainty that test-takers previously faced.
 While this might be daunting, it streamlines the exam, making it less time-consuming and perhaps even less stressful.
 This change will likely make the LSAT more accessible to a broader range of test-takers.

 Furthermore, LSAC has made strides to ensure that students have access to the tools they need to familiarize themselves with the digital format.
 This includes practice tests in the new format and free test prep tools.